yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/cloud-maintenance.md

 You can manage when maintenance is done on Dedicated clusters (these features are not available for Sandbox clusters) in the following ways:

 - [Set the maintenance window schedule](#set-the-cluster-maintenance-window-schedule).
 - [Schedule exclusion periods](#set-a-maintenance-exclusion-period), during which Yugabyte won't perform maintenance; any scheduled maintenance is delayed until the next maintenance window after the exclusion period.
+[Critical maintenance](#critical-maintenance) events override exclusion periods.
 - Delay a scheduled maintenance to the next available window.
 You can't delay a scheduled maintenance more than 7 days in advance.

 You set the cluster maintenance window, exclusion periods, and review upcoming maintenance events using the cluster **Maintenance** tab.